phucthuan1st/phucthuan1st/README.md

 ## Hello guys, my name is **Phuc Thuan** ✨✨

-# Welcome to my Github 🎪
+# Welcome to my GitHub 🎪

 ## I'm a student and a freelancer 👨‍🎓
 * 🏫I currently study in Ho Chi Minh City University of Science (VNU - HCMUS).